statengeneraal/laws-markdown/verdrag/patent/cooperation/treaty/BWBV0004680/README.md

 ### Rule  62

-####Copy of the Written Opinion by the International Searching Authority and of Amendments Under Article 19 for the International Preliminary Examining Authority
+####Copy of the Written Opinion by the International Searching Authority and of Amendments under Article 19 for the International Preliminary Examining Authority

-62.1.   *Copy of Written Opinion by International Searching Authority and of Amendments Made Before the Demand Is Filed*  Upon receipt of a demand, or a copy thereof, from the International Preliminary Examining Authority, the International Bureau shall promptly transmit to that Authority:
+62.1.   *Copy of Written Opinion by International Searching Authority and of Amendments Made before the Demand Is Filed*  Upon receipt of a demand, or a copy thereof, from the International Preliminary Examining Authority, the International Bureau shall promptly transmit to that Authority:

 (i) a copy of the written opinion established under Rule 43 *bis*.1, unless the national Office or intergovernmental organization that acted as International Searching Authority is also acting as International Preliminary Examining Authority; and

-(ii) a copy of any amendment under Article 19, and any statement referred to in that Article, unless that Authority has indicated that it has already received such a copy.
+(ii) a copy of any amendment under Article 19, any statement referred to in that Article, and the letter required under Rule 46.5(b), unless that Authority has indicated that it has already received such a copy.
-62.2.   *Amendments Made After the Demand is Filed*  If, at the time of filing any amendments under Article 19, a demand has already been submitted, the applicant shall preferably, at the same time as he files the amendments with the International Bureau, also file with the International Preliminary Examining Authority a copy of such amendments and any statement referred to in that Article.
-In any case, the International Bureau shall promptly transmit a copy of such amendments and statement to that Authority.
+62.2.   *Amendments Made after the Demand Is Filed*  If, at the time of filing any amendments under Article 19, a demand has already been submitted, the applicant shall preferably, at the same time as he files the amendments with the International Bureau, also file with the International Preliminary Examining Authority a copy of such amendments, any statement referred to in that Article and the letter required under Rule 46.5(b).
+In any case, the International Bureau shall promptly transmit a copy of such amendments, statement and letter to that Authority.

 ### Rule  62bis